 The Hidden Costs of In-House IT vs Outsourcing to an MSP

-When businesses think about managing their IT systems, they often face a big decision: build an in-house team or hire a Managed Service Provider (MSP).
+When businesses think about managing their IT systems, they often face a big decision.
+Build an in-house team or hire a Managed Service Provider.
 On the surface, handling everything internally might seem like a smart way to keep control.
-But hold on there’s more to the story than just salaries and office space.
-This article uncovers the less obvious costs tied to in-house IT, and compares them to the real value you get from outsourcing to an MSP.
+But there’s more to the story than salaries and office space.
+This article uncovers the less obvious costs tied to in-house IT and compares them to the real value you get from outsourcing to an MSP.

 What’s the Real Cost of In-House IT?